remmel/volograms-js/README.md

 ### Note for myself

 #### Demo build
-That package doesn't have any build to be imported by external project (we rely on skypack).
+That lib doesn't have any build to be imported by external app (we rely on skypack).
-That package could be published without the webpack build, examples folder and demo.js file.
+That lib could be published without the webpack build, examples folder and demo.js file.
 Thoses files are only here for testing and example purpose.
 I should split the reusable code to be imported with the demo code.
-And provide the built file which can be imported (using rollup?).
+And provide the built file which can be imported (using rollup? `Use webpack for apps, and Rollup for libraries`).